 The Taste Bundaberg Festival

-As a visitor to the region you’ll likely want to stay out in Bargara near the beach.
-There’s some fabulous choices out here to suit most budgets and travel styles.
+As a visitor to the region, you’ll likely want to stay out in Bargara near the beach.
+There are some fabulous choices out there to suit most budgets and travel styles.

 For those that like to camp and caravan, or are interested in the holiday park option there’s Bargara Beach Caravan Park at the northern end of the beach close to the walkway through to Mon Repo.
 They also offer cabins and again you are right across from the park and beach with an easy walk to the shops and restaurants along the promenade.

 Have you explored Bundaberg and the Southern Barrier Reef?
-Let us know your must see spots, foodie secret and travel tips in the comments below.
+Let us know your must-see spots, foodie secrets and travel tips in the comments below.